skoolkid/skoolkit/sphinx/source/ref-files.rst

 Recognised parameters are:

+* ``Expand`` - arbitrary text (intended to consist of one or more :ref:`SMPLmacros`) that is expanded before any skool macros are expanded elsewhere in the ref file or in skool file annotations; this is similar to the :ref:`expand` directive, but can be used to expand macros that are required only in HTML mode
 * ``GameDir`` - the root directory of the game's HTML disassembly; if not specified, the base name of the skool file given on the :ref:`skool2html.py` command line will be used